Java sample code

 - (Our favorite!)
-Suggest changes via pull requests and the ArcGIS Java team will merge the changes they like after a full review and testing phase.
+Suggest changes via pull requests and the ArcGIS Maps SDK for Java team will merge the changes they like after a full review and testing phase.

 GitHub is a web-based hosting service for software development projects that uses an open source revision control system called Git.
 For an introduction to Git and how it compares with other version control systems, see Git basics.
 To learn how to interact with Git repositories with GitHub and to sign up for a free account, visit github.com.